A Walking Tour of Park Güell

 3. Walk Along the Serpentine Bench: A Mosaic Masterpiece

-This area is one of the most social spots in the park, where visitors sit, chat, and admire the panoramic views of Barcelona.
-The bench’s ergonomic design makes it surprisingly comfortable, proving that Gaudí considered both aesthetics and functionality.
+This terrace is also one of the most social areas in the park.
+Visitors gather to relax, chat, and take in the panoramic views of Barcelona.
+The bench’s ergonomic design makes it surprisingly comfortable, proving that Gaudí cared as much about function as he did about beauty.

 📸 Photo Tip: Capture a wide-angle shot of the bench curving around the terrace.